KINGgemeenten/accessibilitymonitor/Documentation/testScriptTO.md

   - urlid (int)
   - priority (int)
   - status
+  - ignored

 The status in the queue table is as follows:

     0: queued
     1: testing

+The ignored in the queue tables has the following options:
+	0: not ignored
+	1: to be ignored

 When a test has been done, the record is removed from the queue table.